metapensiero/metapensiero.sqlalchemy.asyncpg/README.rst

 ==============================

  :author: Lele Gaifax
- :contact: lele@arstecnica.it
+ :contact: lele@metapensiero.it
- :license: No license
+ :license: GNU General Public License version 3 or later

 Implement the ability of executing SQLAlchemy core statements through asyncpg__, in a much cleaner way than asyncpgsa__.